 2.1.2.
 Landing points and penalties will be added or subtracted after normalization of the flight score.

 2.2.
 The launch altitude for the day will be either 60/80/100 Meters for all rounds of the contest at the CD’s discretion.
 Once the launch height is announced it cannot change for the day.
 Multi-day contests can have a different specific launch height each day.

 2.4.
-Each round will be timed within a round window; the round window will be determined by the number of tasks for that round and calculated thusly:
+Generally, each round will be timed within a “Round Window”; the round window or “Working Time” will be determined by the number of tasks for that round and calculated thusly:

 2.4.1.
 The base or initial time for the window will be the sum of the required times for each task of that round (Ex.
 A round with 6, 4, and 2 minutes tasks will have a base time of 12 minutes)